danzayau/MovementTweaker/README.md

 ### Features

- * **Bunnyhop Tweaker** - more consistent perfect b-hops, and customised speed rewarded for hitting perfects.
+ * **Bunnyhop Tweaker** - More consistent perfect b-hops, and customised speed rewarded for hitting perfects.
- * **Prestrafe** - less complex and less buggy version than the implementation found in KZTimer 1.85_1.
+ * **Prestrafe** - Less complex and less buggy version than the implementation found in KZTimer.
  * **Universal Weapon Speed** - You will move at the same speed no matter what weapon you are holding.
  * **Speed Panel** - Shows players their current speed, the pre speed of latest jump, and latest landing speed.